OpenMOOC/documentation/IdP_guide.rst

   );
   ?>

+`There is a template of that file at /var/www/idp/simplesamlphp/modules/sspopenmooc/config-templates/module_sspopenmooc.php`

 simpleSAMLphp themes must be activated at the main config file.
 In order activate this theme, edit `/var/www/idp/simplesamlphp/config/config.php`: ::